damianmoore/photo-dataset-scraper/README.md

 ## Identifying popular tags

-We'll get the most "intersting" photos from Flickr and obtain the tags that were assigned to them.
+We'll get the most "interesting" photos from Flickr and obtain the tags that were assigned to them.
 We keep track of how many times each tag was used and create a spreadsheet `tags.csv` of them all ordered by frequency.

     ./collect_tags.py